Achaia (Roman province): Culture

-The Pax Romana was the longest period of peace in Greek history, and Greece became a major crossroads of maritime trade between Rome and the Greek speaking eastern half of the empire.
+The Pax Romana was the longest period of peace in Greek history, and Greece became a major crossroads of maritime trade between Rome and the Greek-speaking eastern half of the empire.
 The Greek language served as a lingua franca in the East and in Italy, and many Greek intellectuals such as Galen would perform most of their work in Rome.
 Roman culture was highly influenced by the Greeks; as Horace said, Graecia capta ferum victorem cepit ("Captive Greece captured her rude conqueror").
 The epics of Homer inspired the Aeneid of Virgil, and authors such as Seneca the Younger wrote using Greek styles.
 Some Roman nobles regarded the contemporary Greeks as backwards and petty, while still embracing the Greeks' literature, philosophy, and heritage.

-During this time, Greece and much of the rest of the Roman east came under the influence of Early Christianity.
-The apostle Paul of Tarsus preached in Philippi, Corinth and Athens, and Greece soon became one of the most highly Christianized areas of the empire.
+During this time, Greece and much of the rest of the Roman East came under the influence of early Christianity.
+The apostle Paul of Tarsus preached in Philippi, Corinth and Athens, and Greece soon became one of the most highly Christianized areas of the Empire.
+He referred in the opening lines of his Second Letter to the Corinthians to "all the saints who are in the whole of Achaia".